Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/01-Meters/Probe.md

 ## Description:

-Hover at Wires or Pins to get voltage.
+Hover or connect to Wires or Pins to get voltage.

+**As digital probe: **
-As digital probe: Orange = High State.
+- Orange = High State.
+- Blue = Low State

 ---